-Whether you are simply engaging in normal, everyday activities like crossing the street, or participating in more strenuous sports activities like basketball, the chances of a misstep or an awkward landing are very real, and you can easily twist your ankle further than its intended range of motion.
+Whether you are simply engaging in everyday activities like crossing the street, or participating in more strenuous sports activities like basketball, the chances of a misstep or an awkward landing are very real, and you can easily twist your ankle further than its intended range of motion.

 But How Did This Happen to You?
 (Causes)